Contraindications

 This product may be harmful following ingestion.

 To prevent children from getting access to the veterinary medicinal product, remove only one chewable tablet at a time from the blister.
-Return the blister with the remaining chewable tablets into the carton.
+Return the blister with the remaining chewable tablets into the cardboard box.

 The active substance is mostly excreted in the faeces (poo) and may be toxic to non-target organisms.
 To avoid contamination of the environment, ensure that dog faeces are bagged up and disposed of safely.